 I bet you know hydration is important, and I bet you are aware of your hydration during workouts.
 I’m also willing to wager you are less focused on it the rest of the time.

-Increasing your awareness of hydration status, the other 23 hours of training days, and on rest days can have a large influence on recovery status.
-The human body about 60% water, so it should be fairly obvious that staying well hydrated is important.
+Increasing your awareness of hydration status, the other 23 hours of training days, and rest days can have a large influence on recovery status.
+The human body is about 60% water, so it should be fairly obvious that staying well-hydrated is important.

 A good target to shoot for is 0.04 liters per kilogram of bodyweight.
-For a 100kg (220lbs) person that is 4 litres per day (100 x 0.04 = 4).
-4 litres are 135 fluid ounces.
+For a 100kg (220lbs) person that is 4 liters per day (100 x 0.04 = 4).
+4 liters are 135 fluid ounces.
 Your exact needs will depend on other factors like activity level, rate of perspiration, and ambient temperature.
 Begin with the 0.04 liters per KG recommendation and adjust as needed.

 This is a bit of a cheat because I covered the importance of sleep for your recovery in my previous article, 3 Program Design Principles to Maximize Muscle Recovery.
 That was focused on improving the quantity and quality of your sleep overnight.
 Supplementing your nighttime sleep with naps can also be beneficial and enhance recovery.

 It is important to note that while napping can be helpful in getting quality sleep and improving recovery, it should not replace sound sleep patterns.
 Make getting a good night’s sleep your top priority.
 Then to optimize recovery, utilize napping.
 When napping it is best not to do it too close to your normal bedtime.
 Napping late in the day can disrupt your sleep during the night and become a false economy.
 Generally, late morning or early afternoon naps work very well to improve recovery without impacting your normal sleep routine.